Skip to content Skip to footer

 So which is it, in the end?
 No fees or 2% fees?
 That’s not the only money-related detail that doesn’t add up.

-Introducing a minimum deposit this high is a strange decision but it’s even more unclear when considering that there are no fees (or are they 2%?)
+Introducing a minimum deposit this high is a strange decision but it’s even more unclear when considering that there are no hidden fees (or are they 2%?).

 The other website introduces another barrier.

 $25 minimum stake is not ridiculously high, but the words used are odd.
-Stake is something normally reserved for stocks, not crypto coins.
+The stake is something normally reserved for stocks, not the crypto market.
 In crypto, “stake” has an entirely different use.

 It refers to committing crypto assets to support a blockchain network and confirm transactions on it.
 In return, usually, the staking account is awarded a small number of the same coins as a reward.
-It has nothing to do with trading crypto coins from the account.
+It has nothing to do with trading cryptocurrencies from the trading account.

 Finally, here is another example of strange claims and somewhat meaningless content being used to fill a site that’s otherwise devoid of any useful information.